carbon-io/fibers/docs/guide/index.rst

 abstractions necessary to allow you as the programmer to more easily write non-blocking code in a synchronous style.

-Consider this standard asyncronous operation:
+Consider this standard asynchronous operation:

 .. literalinclude:: ../code-frags/examples/syncAsync.js
   :language: javascript